Spring Chinook Fishing From

 |Here a Springer is on, but is resisting||Another Springer on it's way to the fish-box.|

-Anchor Fishing : Fishing at anchor can utilize the same setup as a back bouncing rig, however you anchor over a fish traveling lane.
+Anchor Fishing : Fishing at anchor can utilize the same setup as a back bouncing rig, however you try to anchor over a fish traveling lane.
 You bounce out your offering to about a 60-degree down angle and let the fish come to you.
 Here you would use a rod holder.
 This is where Luhr Jensen's Kwikfish shine.
 Since half the battle of anchor fishing is choosing where to anchor.
 You normally look for inside bends of the river with gravel bars that gently slope.
 Fish in anywhere from 8' to 20' of water depending on the location and current flow.
 At anchor, again a dropper length experimentation my prove beneficial, until you find where the fish are and what's working.

 When fishing a Kwik-Fish place your rod in a readily accessible rod holder with the drag set slightly looser than you normally would.
 Placing the clicker on helps in letting you know when you have a bite if you're not paying attention.
 When your fish takes the lure you want to put your thumb on the spool, take the rod out of the holder, slightly drop the rod tip and wait until he has taken it down 2 or 3 times and then lift up and sting him.
 Others say to leave it in the rod holder, let the fish take the lure and run with it before setting the hook.
 Either way this will take a lot of patience, but will increase your hooking percentage considerably.
 There are not many that have the patience to fish a Kwikfish with a rod in his or her hand.
 99.9% of the experienced fisherpersons who attempt this, will set the hook at the way too early timeing.
 For this reason back bouncing a Kwikfish requires nerves of steel and isn't for the feint of heart, if you want to try it, go ahead.